Nintendo is reportedly switching up its game plan with more mature titles

 It may, therefore, be challenging for it to build up a more mature catalog of games and appeal to the audience that plays these titles exclusively as a result.

-Nintendo is, however, not off to a bad start given that Doom, Wolfenstein 2 and LA Noire will be coming to the console in the very near future.
+Nintendo is, however, not off to a bad start given that Doom, Wolfenstein 2 and LA Noire will be coming to the console in the very near future (Doom is scheduled to arrive on November 10).
 Realistically, this is a change that had to happen and it’s refreshing to see Nintendo make these changes so actively.

 Part of it is, undoubtedly, the potential of the Switch.
 Nintendo now technically has two handheld consoles with the Switch and the DS line, so it now has the freedom to make one of them geared more towards a younger audience.
 It makes sense to do this with the DS line, given that it's less expensive and less fragile than the Switch.

-Note: Update: And just like that, the Doom release date for Nintendo Switch has been confirmed.
-The decidedly adult title will arrive on Switch on November 10.